svenvg93/svenvg93.github.io/_posts/2025-04-05-travel-router-setup.md

 description: Learn how to set up your travel router for secure and reliable internet on the go.
 Stay connected anywhere!
 date: 2025-04-05
 categories:
+  - Networking
-  - network
+  - Router
 tags:
-  - gl-inet
+  - travel router
 image:
   path: /assets/img/headers/2025-04-05-travel-router-setup.jpg
   alt: Photo by Markus Spiske on Unsplash